 For most people, this is too much trouble, and the chances of bulb survival are actually fairly low.

-Persian buttercup tubers are inexpensive, and it is generally thought easier and smarter to just leave them where they are and start over with new plants the next season.
+Tubers of Persian buttercups are inexpensive, and it is generally thought easier and smarter to just leave them where they are and start over with new plants the next season.

 How To Store Ranunculus Bulbs

-If you want to try to save the Persian buttercup bulbs or tubers from one season to the next, dig them up and store them until the springtime.
+If you want to try to save the bulbs or tubers from one season to the next, dig them up and store them until the springtime.

 After digging them up, cut off the tops or leave them on.
 Shake off excess dirt and lay the bulbs out in a warm, airy place to dry for a week or two.